ovh/venom/executors/couchbase/README.md

 ### Upsert documents

-Upsert will insert or documents by id.
-It will set the flag `upserted` to true
+Upsert will insert or update documents by id.
+It will set the flag `upserted` to true.

 It is possible to preserve the original expiration (if any) via boolean field `preserve_expiry`.